Online Materials [Note: Updating of this page is in progress]

 American Literary History.
 Important journal that focuses on theoretical approaches to American literature.
 Long review essays assess current books in the field.

 American Literary Realism.
 Publishes articles, reviews and bibliographies; essential for the period 1870-1910.
+Issues prior to 2008 are in Holland/Terrell Library; after 2008, they're online through Project Muse.

 American Literary Scholarship.
 An essential reference, this annual from American Literature reviews the previous year's work in literary criticism of American literature.
+PS3.A47

-American Literature.* Major journal in the field;
+American Literature.
+Major journal in the field.

 American Studies.
 Interdisciplinary journal focusing on American literature and culture.